linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7/Damodaran Valuing Private Firms.md

 There are implications for valuation, if a portion of a private firm is offered for sale.
 If that portion provides a controlling interest, i.e., the right to pick the firm's management, it should have a substantially higher value than if it does provide this power.
 Normally, this would mean that  $51\%$  of a private firm's equity should trade at a substantial premium over  $49\%$ .
 This applies whether a firm is being sold to a private entity or a publicly traded firm, and may be arise in an initial public offering.
 If, for instance, only non-voting shares or shares with diluted voting rights are offered to investors in the public offering, they should trade at a discount on shares with full voting rights.

 While the intuition about the value of control is simple, estimating how much it is worth is a little more difficult.
 We will defer a full discussion of the topic until we get to the chapter on acquisitions, but we will value it as the difference between two values – the value of the firm run optimally and the value of the firm with the incumbent management.
-For instance, if the value of a private firm run by incumbent management is $ 100 million and the value of the firm run optimally is $ 150 million, the difference in values between the 51% and 49% shares can be computed as follows:
+For instance, if the value of a private firm run by incumbent management is \$ 100 million and the value of the firm run optimally is \$ 150 million, the difference in values between the 51% and 49% shares can be computed as follows:

 Value of controlling interest = 51% of Optimal Value \(= .51*150 = \\) 76.5 million\( Value of non-controlling interest = 49\%\) of Status Quo Value \(= .49*100 = \\) 49 million\( The additional \(2 \%\) interest (from 49 to \(51 \%\) ) has a disproportionate effect on value because of control.
 This value of control will be greatest for private firms that are poorly run and will be close to zero for well run firms.

 In fact, the same approach can be used to compute the discount that non-voting shares will trade at, relative to voting shares in initial public offerings.
 For instance, assume that the private firm described above creates 10 million voting shares and offers  $70\%$  to the public.
-Since the potential for changing management is created by this offering, the value per share will fall between  $10 and$ 15, depending upon the probability that is attached to the management change.
-Thus, if the probability of the management change is  $60\%$ , the value per share will be $13.00
+Since the potential for changing management is created by this offering, the value per share will fall between  \$10 and\$ 15, depending upon the probability that is attached to the management change.
+Thus, if the probability of the management change is  $60\%$ , the value per share will be \$13.00

 $$
 \begin{array}{l} \text {V a l u e} = \frac {\text {S t a t u s Q u o V a l u e}}{\text {N u m b e r o f s h a r e s}} + \frac {(\text {O p t i m a l - S t a t u s Q u o V a l u e}) * \text {P r o b a b i l i t y o f c h a n g e}}{\text {N u m b e r o f S h a r e s}} \\ = \$ 1 0 0 / 1 0 + (1 5 0 - 1 0 0) ^ {\ast}.
 6 / 1 0 = \$ 1 3.
 0 0 \\ \end{array}